ANATOMY OF A CLASSIC: French-Style Succotash! Butter beans and bacon blend with tarragon and cream i

 1/2 tsp. black pepper

 Want more delicious recipes like this?
-Check out Chef Jennifer's cookbook, Dinner Deja Vu: Southern Tonight, French Tomorrow.
+Check out Chef Jennifer's cookbooks, Field Peas to Foie Gras: Southern Recipes with a French Accent, and Dinner Deja Vu: Southern Tonight, French Tomorrow.